Guo Moruo: Legacy

-Despite his achievements, he was also criticised as the first of "Four Contemporary Shameless Writers".
-For example, he spoke highly of Mao Zedong's calligraphy, to the extent that he justified what the Party Leader had written mistakenly.
+He was criticised as the first of "Four Contemporary Shameless Writers".
+For example, he spoke highly of Mao Zedong's calligraphy, to the extent that he justified what the CCP leader had written mistakenly.
+His historical works have been described by historians as "near-pseudohistorical" due to his political manipulation of ancient Chinese classics.
 And during the Cultural Revolution, he published a book called Li Bai and Du Fu in which he praised Li Bai while belittling Du Fu, which was thought to flatter Mao Zedong.
 His attitude to the Gang of Four changed sharply before and after its downfall.

+He is generally well-regarded in modern China.
+His actions during the Cultural Revolution are not commonly discussed, but some academics view him as a negative example of intellectual subservience and political flip-flopping.

 In his private life, he was also known to have affairs with many women, whom he abandoned shortly afterwards.
 One of them, Li Chen (立忱), allegedly committed suicide after his betrayal, although this is disputed.

 Family

 Guo had five children (four sons and a daughter) with Sato Tomiko and six with Yu Liqun (four sons and two daughters).
 An article published in the 2000s said that eight out of the eleven were alive, and that three have died.

 With Sato Tomiko (listed chronologically in the order of birth):